Special BOOKING Offer

 - The cost of the Bahamas Travel Health Visa is dependent on length of stay and vaccination status.

-- All travelers eighteen (18) years of age and older are required to complete an individual Bahamas Travel Health Visa.
+- All travellers eighteen (18) years of age and older are required to complete an individual Bahamas Travel Health Visa.

 - Persons seventeen (17) years and younger are to add a profile within the account of their parent or guardian.